jarppe/watchtower/README.md

 As for Windows, I have no idea at this time.

-If you're on Mac you propably should keep on using original watchtower.
+If you're on Mac you probably should keep on using original watchtower.

 ## Testing

-This version also has some tests.

 ```bash
 clojure -A:test -m kaocha.runner
 ```

 You can run them in Mac too, but that's pretty slow (see above).
-How ever, if you run your repl on docker container you can enjoy the speed of Linux implementation of the WatchService.
+How ever, if you run your tests on docker container you can enjoy the magnificent speed of Linux implementation of the WatchService.

 ```bash
 docker run --rm -v ~/.m2:/root/.m2 -v $(pwd):/watchtower -w /watchtower clojure:openjdk-11-tools-deps clojure -A:test -m kaocha.runner
 ```

-You can have a repl in docker container too, here's an example that binds nrepl to localhost:6000:
+You can run the nrepl in docker container too, here's an example that binds nrepl to localhost:6000:

 ```bash
 docker run --rm -v ~/.m2:/root/.m2 -v $(pwd):/watchtower -w /watchtower -p 6000:6000 clojure:openjdk-11-tools-deps clojure -R:dev:test:nrepl -m nrepl.cmdline -b 0.0.0.0 -p 6000
 ```

-Instruct your favourite IDE to open an nrepl client at localhost:6000 and hack on.
+Instruct your favourite IDE to open an nrepl client to localhost:6000 and hack on.
 The tests can be run in repl by
 calling:

 ```clj